Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • homeopathic tablets.

-For additional therapy, doctors prescribe anticoagulants and anti-inflammatory nonsteroidal drugs, and hirudotherapy is also used.
+For additional therapy, doctors prescribe anticoagulants and anti-inflammatory non-steroidal drugs, and also use hirudotherapy.

 The activity of our body directly depends on its circulatory system.
 Circulatory disorders are an abnormal condition in which the supply of tissues with oxygen and essential nutrients deteriorates due to changes in the properties and volume of blood in the vessels.
-The result of this is the development of hypoxia and the slowing down of metabolic processes, leading to the emergence of a large number of diseases.
+The result of this is the development of hypoxia and a slowdown in metabolic processes, leading to the occurrence of a large number of diseases.

-Heart failure, circulatory disorders and its disorder - all these concepts characterize the same condition, in which not only changes in the contractile function of the myocardium of the left and right ventricles occur, but also peripheral circulatory lesions are observed that spread to the entire body.
+Heart failure, circulatory disorders and circulatory disorders - all these concepts characterize the same condition, in which not only changes occur in the contractile function of the myocardium of the left and right ventricles, but also peripheral circulatory lesions are observed, spreading to the entire body.

-The heart is the body's central circulatory organ.
-From the left atrium, arterial blood enters the left ventricle, then, during heart contractions, blood enriched with oxygen and nutrients is pushed out of the ventricle into the aorta, moves through the arteries, branches into arterioles and ends up in the capillaries, entangling, like a cobweb, all organs.
-Through the walls of the capillaries, nutrition and gas exchange take place in the tissues, the blood delivers oxygen, and receives carbon dioxide and metabolic products.
+The heart is the central circulatory organ of the body.
+From the left atrium, arterial blood enters the left ventricle, then during heart contractions, blood enriched with oxygen and nutrients is pushed out of the ventricle into the aorta, moves through the arteries, branches into arterioles and ends up in capillaries, entangling all organs like a web.
+Through the walls of the capillaries, nutrition and gas exchange occur in the tissues; the blood delivers oxygen and receives carbon dioxide and metabolic products.
 From the capillaries, venous blood is transferred through the veins to the right atrium, where the systemic circulation ends.
-In the small circle, venous blood, entering the capillary bed of the lungs, is enriched with oxygen and released from metabolic products, then returns through the pulmonary veins to the left atrium.
-If at some stage of the movement of blood or in the heart circle there is a violation of blood circulation, the result of the lesion is the occurrence of various diseases.
+In the pulmonary circle, venous blood, entering the capillary bed of the lungs, is enriched with oxygen and freed from metabolic products, then returns through the pulmonary veins to the left atrium.
+If at some stage of blood movement or in the cardiac circle a circulatory disorder occurs, the consequence of the damage is the occurrence of various diseases.

-The circulatory system is conditionally divided into central and peripheral.
-Anomalies of the central system are caused by a malfunction of the heart and large blood vessels.
-Lesions in the peripheral system are due to structural and functional disorders of these vessels.
+The circulatory system is conventionally divided into central and peripheral.
+Anomalies of the central system are caused by disturbances in the functioning of the heart and large blood vessels.
+Lesions in the peripheral system are caused by structural and functional disorders of these vessels.
 Circulatory disorders are divided into the following types: hyperemia, ischemia, bleeding, thrombosis, embolism, shock.

 Chronic and acute circulatory disorders are also distinguished.
-Chronic pathologies develop over a long period with the gradual development of atherosclerotic plaques on the inner surface of the arteries, leading to their narrowing up to complete obliteration.
-Occlusive lesions of the vessels of the lower extremities can be the cause of the development of necrosis.
+Chronic pathologies develop over a long period of time with the gradual development of atherosclerotic plaques on the inner surface of the arteries, leading to their narrowing until complete obliteration.
+Occlusive lesions of the vessels of the lower extremities can cause the development of necrosis.

-Acute lesions of the circulatory system are usually the result of cardiovascular insufficiency, but also appear against the background of damage to the central nervous system, endocrine diseases and other pathologies.
+Acute lesions of the circulatory system are usually a consequence of cardiovascular failure, but also occur against the background of damage to the central nervous system, endocrine diseases and other pathologies.
 Acute circulatory disorders include strokes and cerebral vein thrombosis.

 Causes of the disease